Kusko99/CIC206---Theory-of-Computation-Automata-and-Formal-Languages-S4/README.md

 ## About the Project

 This repository features a Python-based simulator for Deterministic Finite Automata (AFDs).
-The project was a practical application of the theoretical concepts covered in the "Teoria da Computação, Autômatos e Linguagens Formais" course, where Professor Marco Antonio Furlan guided students through the exploration of theoretical computer science concepts.
+The project was a practical application of the theoretical concepts covered in the "Theory-of-Computation-Automata-and-Formal-Languages" course, where Professor Marco Antonio Furlan guided students through the exploration of theoretical computer science concepts.

 ## Features